denis-sokolov/purisa-code/README.md

 # Purisa-code

-Purisa-code is a hand-written proportional typeface for programming with advanced features, such as kerning, ligatures, and other contextual replacements.
+Purisa-code is a hand-written proportional typeface for programming with advanced features: kerning, ligatures, other replacements.

 Download the font in the [releases section](https://github.com/denis-sokolov/purisa-code/releases/).
-The repository only contains working files.

 ## Credits